Hitra Municipality

 Hitra is a municipality in Trøndelag county, Norway.
-The municipality covers the island of Hitra and hundreds smaller islands, islets, and skerries.
+The municipality covers the island of Hitra and hundreds of smaller islands, islets, and skerries as well as an area on the mainland of Norway.
 It is part of the Fosen region.
 The administrative centre of the municipality is the village of Fillan.
-Other villages include Andersskogan, Ansnes, Forsnes, Hestvika, Knarrlagsund, Kvenvær, Melandsjøen, Nordbotn, Sandstad, and Ulvan.
+Other villages include Andersskogan, Ansnes, Forsnes, Hestvika, Knarrlaget, Kvenvær, Melandsjøen, Nordbotn, Sandstad, and Ulvan.

-The 756 km2 municipality is the 149th largest by area out of the 356 municipalities in Norway.
-Hitra is the 179th most populous municipality in Norway with a population of 5,156.
-The municipality's population density is 7 PD/km2 and its population has increased by 14.6% over the previous 10-year period.
+The 756 km2 municipality is the 149th largest by area out of the 357 municipalities in Norway.
+Hitra Municipality is the 178th most populous municipality in Norway with a population of 5,323.
+The municipality's population density is 7 PD/km2 and its population has increased by 17.7% over the previous 10-year period.

-Hitra is famous in Norway for its large and dense population of Red Deer (as symbolised in its coat of arms — see image right).
-Hitra is a member of the International Island Games Association.
+Hitra Municipality is famous in Norway for its large and dense population of red deer (as symbolised in its coat of arms — see image right).
+Hitra Municipality is a member of the International Island Games Association.

 General information

 The prestegjeld of Hitra was established as a municipality on 1 January 1838 (see formannskapsdistrikt law).
-On 1 January 1877, the northern island district of Frøya (population: 3,949) was separated from Hitra to form a municipality of its own.
-On 1 January 1886, the southern and eastern parts of Hitra were separated into a new municipality of Fillan.
-This left Hitra with 2,241 residents.
-Then on 1 January 1913, the western part of Hitra was separated to form the new municipality of Kvenvær.
-This left Hitra with 1,439 residents.
+On 1 January 1877, the northern island of Frøya and its smaller surrounding islets (population: 3,949) was separated from Hitra to form the new Frøya Municipality.
+On 1 January 1886, the southern and eastern parts of Hitra Municipality were separated into a new Fillan Municipality.
+This left Hitra Municipality with 2,241 residents.
+Then on 1 January 1913, the western part of Hitra Municipality was separated to form the new Kvenvær Municipality.
+This left Hitra Municipality with 1,439 residents.

 During the 1960s, there were many municipal mergers across Norway due to the work of the Schei Committee.
-On 1 January 1964, the municipalities of Hitra, Kvenvær, Fillan, and Sandstad were merged to form a new, larger Hitra municipality.
-Prior to the merger, Hitra had 1,344 residents.
+On 1 January 1964, Hitra Municipality (population: 1,344), Kvenvær Municipality (population: 840), Fillan Municipality (population: 1,759), and Sandstad Municipality (population: 1,028) were merged to form a new, larger Hitra Municipality.

 On 1 January 2018, the municipality switched from the old Sør-Trøndelag county to the new Trøndelag county.

-On 1 January 2020, the island of Hemnskjela and the northwestern corner of the mainland municipality of Snillfjord was merged into Hitra.
+On 1 January 2020, the island of Hemnskjela and the northwestern corner of Snillfjord Municipality on the mainland was merged into Hitra Municipality.

 Name

 The municipality (originally the parish) is named after the island of Hitra (Hitr).
 The name is probably derived from a word meaning "split" or "cleft" (referring to the many inlets of the island).
-Until 1918, the name of the island and municipality was spelled Hitteren.
+Historically, the name of the municipality was spelled Hitteren.
+On 3 November 1917, a royal resolution changed the spelling of the name of the municipality to Hitra.